johanclaesson/picpocket/README.md

 picture with an external program.
 That will break the association between sha1 checksum and tags.
 However picpocket also stores the file name for each entry of tags.
-The command `picpocket-db-update' will go through the database and offer to recover such lost associations.
+The command picpocket-db-update will go through the database and offer to recover such lost associations.

 If you change the file-name and the file content at the same time